 Students who submit a FAFSA or WASFA are considered for Wahington College Grant.
 Grants are awarded to students with financial need who are residents of Washington State (for over 1 year) and meet all other eligibility requirements.
-Students may receive 4 quarters of WCG in a year.
+Students may receive four (4) quarters of WCG in a year.

 Amounts vary based on income, family size and enrollment level.
-Students must be enrolled in at least 3 credits per quarter to be eligible.
+Students must be enrolled in at least three (3) program credits per quarter to be eligible.
 The maximum WCG award amount will cover full tuition at BTC.
 Students may use the Financial Aid Calculator for an estimate of their WCG award.

 Lifetime Washington College Grants are limited to a maximum of 18 full-time quarters, or the equivalent.
 This maximum applies to all state colleges the student attends.
-For example, a student who uses 6 full-time quarters and 2 half-time quarters of WCG at any college will have received the equivalent of 7 full-time quarters of WCG, and will be eligible for only 11 additional full-time quarters of eligibility at another college or colleges.
+For example, a student who uses six (6) full-time quarters and two (2) half-time quarters of WCG at any college will have received the equivalent of seven (7) full-time quarters of WCG and will be eligible for only 11 additional full-time quarters of eligibility at another college or colleges.